PurrNet/PurrDocs/community-guides/character-controller-client-side-prediction.md

 ```

 ## INPUT
-The `INPUT` struct is what holds all of the input that we want to be able to check inside `Simulate`.
+The `INPUT` struct is what holds all of the input that we want to be able to check and use inside `Simulate`.
 For now, let's keep things extremely simple and check for Movement, and jumping, Which we can do by adding a `Vector3` for movement and a `bool` for jumping.

 ```csharp
 public struct PredictedCharacterControllerInput : IPredictedData<PredictedCharacterControllerInput>